spawnmarvel/flask_blog/README.md

 Save image to form and db
 <br>
-splitt content from db to list and create br tags on each . follow tutorial blog in less then an hour.
+splitt content from db to list and create br tags on each .
 <br>
 edit, delete must be moved to item, like last time login for that
 <br>
 Work on layout
 <br>
-Well, that was not true...FTS4 issue!
-Had to change peeww to alchemy

 ## Versioning
 Branch: master and test.
 For the versions available, see the [tags on this repository]